dominikzorgnotti/transform-vmware-product-builds-to-json/README.md

 A merge operation will attempt to provide a unified table.

 ### Nested tables, merged columns/rows
-Roadmap: Tables may have nested tables (e.g. KB52520 - VCF) A decomposition is needed to provide the information in a usable format.
+Roadmap: Tables may have nested tables (e.g. KB52520 - VCF).
+A decomposition is needed to provide the information in a usable format.

 ## Output format and folder structures